yfyf/perforator/README.md

 Usage
 -----

-For enhanced comfort Perforator ships with a rebar plugin[^1], add this baby to your `rebar.config`:
+For enhanced comfort Perforator ships with a rebar plugin, add this baby to your `rebar.config`:

-[^1]: Note: the plugin doesn't seem to be working with the newest rebar version, this will be fixed shortly, but in the mean time use version [2.0.0](https://github.com/basho/rebar/commit/1c98f6ccd4adc915167d4302d732d79e4da3d390) which is guaranteed to work.
+(_Note: the plugin doesn't seem to be working with the newest rebar version, this will be fixed shortly, but in the mean time use version [2.0.0](https://github.com/basho/rebar/commit/1c98f6ccd4adc915167d4302d732d79e4da3d390) which is guaranteed to work_)

 ``` erlang
 {plugins, [perforator_rebar_plugin]}.